isomerpages/pmo-nccs/_public-consultation/6b-feedback-from-public-on-singapores-long-term-low-emissions-development-strategy.md

 ### FEEDBACK FROM PUBLIC ON SINGAPORE'S LONG-TERM LOW-EMISSIONS DEVELOPMENT STRATEGY

-The National Climate Change Secretariat (NCCS) conducted a public consultation on Singapore's Long Term Low-Emissions Development Strategy (LEDS) from 16 July to 30 September 2019.
-The documents on this page are from mebers of the public who gave permission to have their feedback published.
+The National Climate Change Secretariat (NCCS) conducted a public consultation on Singapore's Long-Term Low-Emissions Development Strategy (LEDS) from 16 July to 30 September 2019.
+The documents on this page are from members of the public who gave permission to have their feedback published.

 ***Disclaimer:** The views published are solely of the authors, and do not represent the views of the Singapore Government, and should not be taken as an endorsement.
 The Singapore Government will not be held responsible for the views provided by the authors.*

 Read their views here:

+ - 350 Singapore (9.7mb, pdf)
+ - Allen, Marc (2.5mb, pdf)
+ - Ang, Shawn (159kb, pdf)
+ - Apsley, Holly (39kb, pdf)
+ - Climate Conversations (247kb, pdf)
+ - Eriksson, Tobias (48kb, pdf)
+ - Ferguson, Angela (687kb, pdf)
+ - Ho, Estella (55kb, pdf)
+ - Lepak in SG (121kb, pdf)
+ - Lommen, Dave (134kb, pdf)
+ - Low, Chip Khoon (183kb, pdf)
+ - Low, Melissa (130kb, pdf)
+ - Mock, Aidan (45kb, pdf)
+ - Ng, Yan Ping Sammie (96kb, pdf)
+ - Nor Lastrina Hamid (87kb, pdf)
+ - Seah, Bertrand (776kb, pdf)
+ - Soo, Daniel (247kb, pdf)
+ - Szto, Mark (46kb, pdf)
+ - Teng, Chu Yu (64kb, pdf)
+ - Tim, Min Jie (375kb, pdf)
+ - Tng, Pei Ling (110kb, pdf)